icebob/moleculer-java-site/docs/caching.md

 ### Memory cacher

-The "Memory Cacher" works with each node having its own local heap-based cache.
+The `MemoryCacher` works with each node having its own local heap-based cache.
 This is the fastest cache, but the programmer has to take care of emptying the cache with event broadcasting.
 Memory cache is not a distributed cache, it works like a local Map in the VM's memory.
 But the number of queries can be millions per second, because repetitive queries do not generate network traffic.
 Supports global and entry-level TTL.
-ServiceBroker uses MemoryCacher by default.
+ServiceBroker uses `MemoryCacher` by default.

 **Configure memory cacher**